 Research addressing girls with disabilities sparse127 is and. terms of recent national research in a Canadian context, there are clear gaps.
-However, we do know that children with disabilities in Canada are ethnically and diverse.
-128 racially Yet. girls with disabilities face incredible marginalization as the result of
+However, we do know that children with disabilities in Canada are ethnically and diverse.128 racially Yet. girls with disabilities face incredible marginalization as the result of

 Where disability identification and supports are concerned, girls with disabilities may face additional barriers.
-For example, research around ADHD suggests that girls remain underidentified and underdiagnosed because of gender differences in the way ADHD may be exhibited.
-Research also indicates that there is a need to further explore gender disparities in the diagnosis of learning disabilities as equal numbers of boys and girls experience difficulty with reading (one of the most common indicators of a learning disability) which may indicate a large number of girls remain underserved and unsupported.
-These two examples illustrate one of the major barriers girls with disabilities may face as differences in the way they present their disability and/or the way their behaviors are perceived can act as a barrier where disability identification is concerned.
+For example, research around ADHD suggests that girls remain underidentified and underdiagnosed because of gender differences in the way ADHD may be exhibited.130 Research also indicates that there is a need to further explore gender disparities in the diagnosis of learning disabilities as equal numbers of boys and girls experience difficulty with reading (one of the most common indicators of a learning disability) which may indicate a large number of girls remain underserved and unsupported.131 These two examples illustrate one of the major barriers girls with disabilities may face as differences in the way they present their disability and/or the way their behaviors are perceived can act as a barrier where disability identification is concerned.
 This may be of particular interest with respect to invisible disabilities as the gendered nature of the diagnostic process may exclude some girls with disabilities.

 There is a pressing need to better understand girls with disabilities, particularly their experiences outside of education.
-Furthermore, as much of our understanding of youth and childhood are read through the lens of adult researchers, there is a need to engage girls with disabilities in ways that empower them and provide spaces for them to share their lived experiences.
+Furthermore, as much of our understanding of youth and childhood are read through the "Girls with disabilities remain overlooked in recreation programing, both because of disability and gender."

+lens of adult researchers, there is a need to engage girls with disabilities in ways that empower them and provide spaces for them to share their lived experiences.